controlplane-com/accesslog-filter/README.md

 2022-07-28T14:15:13.018+03:00	file prefix/my-org/2022/07/28/11/05/XrowrWy2.jsonl does not contain access logs
 ```

 The lambda function tries its best to preserve the key structure of the processed files.
-For example if the input file is `{source_uri}/acme-org/2022/07/28/04/30/8Gdd2dwZ.jsonl`, the the resulting file will end up in `{dest_uri}/acme-org/2022/07/28/04/30/8Gdd2dwZ.jsonl`.
+For example if the input file is `{source_uri}/acme-org/2022/07/28/04/30/8Gdd2dwZ.jsonl`, then the resulting file will end up in `{dest_uri}/acme-org/2022/07/28/04/30/8Gdd2dwZ.jsonl`.

 Files are gzipped (level 9) before uploading them to the destinatiob bucket.